iij1/sannad/README.md

 4. **Formal Design**: Clean, professional interface with muted, official colors.

 ## Prerequisites
-To run Sanaad Pro Analytics, ensure you have the following:
+To run Sanaad Analytics, ensure you have the following:
 - **Python**: Version 3.8 or higher
 - **Git**: For cloning the repository (optional if downloading manually)
 - **pip**: Python package manager (usually included with Python)